-Cisco's ASR 9000 Series Routers are intended as edge routers for service providers who are required to deliver world-class HD multimedia services to home, commercial, and mobile customers by providing continual operation, high performance, and application awareness.
-All platforms in Cisco's ASR 9000 family of Aggregation Services Routers are powered by Cisco's IOS XR, a self-healing, distributed OS designed for continuous availability.
-Performance of the Cisco ASR 9000 family of Routers can be expanded up to 96 Tbps per chassis.
-Cisco's ASR 9000 family of Routers can handle Gigabit Ethernet, 10 GE, and 100 GE and feature fully redundant fabric and power modules, power entry modules, and fan trays plus redundant control planes.
+Cisco ASR 9000 Series Routers are designed as WAN-edge routers for carriers who are required to deliver world-class HD multimedia services to home, business, and mobile users by offering continual operation, high speed, and application awareness.
+All models in the ASR 9000 Series of Routers run the IOS XR, a distributed OS designed for non-stop uptime.
+Performance of the ASR 9000 family of Aggregation Services Routers can scale up to 96 Tbps per chassis.
+Cisco's ASR 9000 portfolio of Routers can handle high-density Gigabit Ethernet, 10 Gigabit Ethernet, and 100 GE and feature fully redundant fabric and power modules, power entry modules, and fan trays plus redundant control planes.

-The ASR 9001 platform is a provider-edge router in a 6 RU form factor that delivers 120 Gbps of nonblocking fabric performance.
-The ASR 9001 has two modular bays to support port adapters for 1 Gigabit, 10 Gigabit, and 40 Gigabit Ethernet.
-The base chassis has four 10 GE SFP+ ports and ports for Stratum 1 clocking, building integrated timing supply, and management.
-The ASR 9904 Router has a 6 RU form factor and offers line-rate 10 and 100 GE connections in space-limited sites.
-The 4-slot ASR 9094 can support up to 4 Tbps of switching capacity in one chassis.
-The Cisco ASR 9912 platform comes in a 30 RU form factor and includes 12 slots slots able to handle up to 550 Gbps of switching capacity.
-The Cisco ASR 9912 Router incorporates 2 route CPUs as well as 6+1 Fabric Cards to provide N+1 redundancy.
+The ASR 9001 model is a provider-edge router in a 6 RU form factor that delivers 120 Gbps of nonblocking fabric capacity.
+The ASR 9001 has two bays to support port adapters for 1, 10, and 40 Gigabit Ethernet.
+The base chassis incorporates four 10 Gbit Ethernet SFP+ ports and ports for GPS clocking, building integrated timing supply (BITS), and management.
+The ASR 9904 Router comes in a 6 RU chassis and offers line-rate 10 and 100 Gigabit Ethernet connections in space-limited environments.
+The 4-slot ASR 9094 can support up to 4 Tbps of capacity in one chassis.
+The ASR 9912 platform has a 30 RU form factor and includes 12 slots slots that can provide 550 Gbps of switching capacity.
+The Cisco ASR 9912 Router includes 2 route CPUs as well as 6+1 Fabric Cards to provide N+1 redundancy.

-Cisco's Carrier Routing System (CRS) family, powered by Cisco's IOS XR self-healing, distributed operating system, gives carriers high-level performance and availability.
-The Cisco CRS product line was introduced in 2004, has been steadily enhanced, and now includes the industry's most popular multichassis network core router system.
-To preserve existing investments in network infrastructure, the latest Carrier Routing System platforms are compatible with earlier products.
+Cisco's Carrier Routing System product line, running Cisco's IOS XR high-availability software, gives carriers world-class performance and uptime.
+The CRS product line was introduced in 2004, has been continuously enhanced, and now features the world's most widely deployed multichassis network core router system.
+To protect past capital investments in network infrastructure, new CRS platforms are compatible with previous CRS versions.

-Current product families in the Carrier Routing System family are the CRS-1, CRS-3, and CRS-X Series Routers.
-Each CRS series features single-shelf 4-slot, 8-slot, and 16-slot systems as well as multiple-shelf models.
-The Cisco CRS-1 Series is built on Cisco's Silicon Packet Processor and offers up to 92 Tbps of performance.
-Routers in Cisco's CRS-3 Series are based on QuantumFlow Array technology and offer up to 322 Tbps.
-Cisco's CRS-X Routers use Cisco's CMOS photonics CPAK technology and scale to sustain up to 922 Tbps performance.
+Current product lines in Cisco's CRS family are the CRS-1, CRS-3, and CRS-X Series Routers.
+Each Carrier Routing System series features single-chassis 4-slot, 8-slot, and 16-slot units plus multiple-chassis versions.
+Cisco's CRS-1 product line is based on Cisco's Silicon Packet Processor and offers up to 92 Tbps throughput.
+Routers in Cisco's CRS-3 Series use Cisco's QuantumFlow Array technology and are able to deliver as much as 322 Tbps.
+Cisco's CRS-X Series Routers incorporate Cisco's CMOS photonics CPAK technology and can be expanded to deliver an impressive 922 Tbps.

-The Cisco CRS Multichassis models can expand from 2 to 72 line-card shelves that have the capability to deliver 400-Gbps of uninterrupted operations per slot.
-CRS Multichassis platforms can support 1 to 8 fabric shelves.
-MSCs and physical layer interface modules (PLIMs) can be used across the whole Carrier Routing System family.
+Cisco's CRS Multichassis models can scale from 2 to 72 line-card shelves that have the ability to deliver 400-Gigabit per second of non-stop performance per slot.
+Carrier Routing System Multichassis models can support up to 8 fabric shelves.
+MSCs and PLIMs are compatible across the complete Cisco CRS family.

-Progent's Cisco certified consultants are familiar with older routers that are no longer available from Cisco.
-Progent can show you how to manage these routers and can in addition assist you to prepare for and carry out upgrades to current versions.
-Popular Cisco routers supported by Progent include:
+Progent's CCIE support experts are experienced with older Cisco routers that are no longer offered by Cisco.
+Progent can show you how to maintain these routers and can in addition help you to prepare for and carry out migrations to current versions.
+Popular Cisco routers maintained by Progent include:

-Cisco Unified Border Element (CUBE) and SIP Trunk Solutions
+Cisco Unified Border Element (CUBE) and SIP Trunk Support

-The Cisco 520 model SR Router, designed to handle as many as 50 users, features a 4-port 10/100 Ethernet managed switch and a single Cisco IOS Software image.
-By offering a simple yet effective set of IOS control software services, the Cisco 520 SR Router streamlines setup, management, and technical support, but nevertheless delivers powerful security and performance options to adapt to the specific needs of your business.
+Ciscoís 520 model Secure Router, designed to handle as many as 50 users, includes a 4-port 10/100 switch and one IOS Software image.
+By supporting a limited but effective array of Cisco IOS control software features, the Cisco 520 model router simplifies configuration, administration, and technical support, but still delivers advanced protection and acceleration options to adapt to the specific needs of your organization.

 - Cisco 850 and 870 Model Routers

-Cisco's legacy 850 Series routers are targeted at small networks, ideal for up to 10 workers or for teleworker sites where secure and economical access is needed.
-Cisco 850 Series access routers deliver protected connectivity with firewall and IPsec VPN services, a four-connection 10/100 switch, a secure wireless option with an antenna, plus easy setup and deployment and off-site administration features via Web-enabled utilities and Cisco IOS Software.
+Cisco's discontinued 850 Series routers are designed for small networks, ideal for up to 10 workers or for telecommuter sites where protected and affordable access is needed.
+850 Series access routers offer secure connectivity with firewall and IP security VPN services, a 4-port 10/100 switch, a protected wireless option with an antenna, and simple configuration and integration and remote management capabilities via Web-enabled utilities and IOS Software.

-Cisco's legacy 870 Series access routers are designed for small networks with up to 20 workers or for telecommuter locations where advanced VoIP and video and resilient connectivity using backup WAN connections are required.
-Cisco 870 Series routers offer high performance in small workgroups as well as tight security through services that include Firewall, IPsec VPN, 3DES or AES plus Dynamic Multipoint VPN and Tunnel-less Group Encrypted Transport, an intrusion prevention system (IPS), virus protection through Network Admission Control, and enforcement of safe access policies.
+Cisco's legacy 870 routers are designed for small networks with up to 20 users or for telecommuter locations where advanced VoIP and video and resilient access utilizing standby WAN links are required.
+Cisco 870 Series routers offer high throughput for small offices plus tight security via services that include stateful Inspection Firewall, IP Security tunneling, Triple Data Encryption Standard or AES as well as DMVPN and GETVPN, an intrusion prevention system (IPS), virus defense using NAC, and policing of secure connection policies.

-1700 Series access routers are engineered to provide a cost-effective, standalone e-business solution for small and midsize organizations.
-1700 Series routers offer flexibility and ease of administration to meet complex e-business requirements such as data/voice/video/fax consolidation, fast broadband Internet connection, and comprehensive security options.
-1700 Series routers have been replaced by Cisco's 1800 Series of ISR routers and the 1900 Series Integrated Services G2 routers.
+Cisco 1700 Series modular access routers are built to deliver an affordable, integrated e-business platform for small and midsize businesses.
+1700 Series routers offer versatility and ease of administration to satisfy complex e-business needs such as multiservice data/voice/video/fax consolidation, high-speed wire-rate Internet connection, and advanced security solutions.
+Cisco 1700 routers have been replaced by Cisco's 1800 family of ISR routers and the Cisco 1900 ISR G2 routers.

-The 2600 Series of routers is a line of multiservice access routers for branch sites, offering a wealth of LAN and WAN setup options, a wide array of security features, and a selection of fast processors.
-Cisco 2600 routers have been superseded by Cisco's 2800 Series of integrated services routers and the 2900 ISR G2 routers.
+The 2600 Series is a line of modular routers for branch sites, offering flexible LAN/WAN setup options, a wide array of security features, and a selection of fast processors.
+2600 Series routers have been superseded by Cisco's 2800 family of integrated services routers and the Cisco 2900 Series ISR Generation 2 routers.

 - Cisco 3700 Series

-The Cisco 3700 Series is a family of multiservice access solutions for mid-size and large offices.
-With more than 70 modular interface add-in products, the 3700 family offers a robust platform for data, voice and video, Virtual Private Networks, and mixed-protocol routing.
-3700 Series routers have been superseded by Cisco's 3800 family of integrated services routers and the 3900 Series Integrated Services Generation 2 routers.
+The 3700 Series is a family of modular, multiservice solutions for medium and large offices.
+Supported by more than 70 modular interface options, the 3700 Series offers a resilient platform for data, voice and video, VPNs, and mixed-protocol routing.
+3700 Series routers have been superseded by Cisco's 3800 family of ISR routers and the Cisco 3900 Series Integrated Services Generation 2 routers.

-The 7200 VXR Series Integrated Services router offers speed, modularity, and scalability in a compact footprint with a broad range of configuration profiles.
-With processing speeds up to 2 million packets / second, adapters ranging from NxDS0 to GbE, plus OC-3 along with a variety of high-volume IP services, the Cisco 7200 VXR Integrated Services router is a solid services aggregation WAN and MAN edge device for enterprises and service providers.
-The Cisco 7200 VXR Series Integrated Services router features broadband aggregation by supporting up to 16,000 Point-to-Point Protocol sessions per unit, voice/video/data support with TDM-enabled VXR frame and voice port adapters, direct IP-interconnections, and IP Security VPN expandable to 5,000 tunnels per device.
+The Cisco 7200 VXR Series Integrated Services router delivers speed, modularity, and expandability in a small form factor with a wide range of deployment profiles.
+With processing speeds as high as two million packets / second, port and service adapters ranging from NxDS0 to Gigabit Ethernet, plus OC-3 as well as a number of high-volume IP services, the 7200 VXR Series router is a solid broadband aggregation WAN/MAN edge device for enterprises and ISPs.
+The Cisco 7200 VXR Series Integrated Services router features broadband aggregation by supporting up to 16,000 Point-to-Point Protocol (PPP) sessions per chassis, voice/video/data integration via time-division multiplexer-enabled VXR frame and voice interface adapters, direct IP-interconnections, and IPsec virtual private networking scalable to 5,000 tunnels per device.

-The Cisco Unified Border Element (CUBE) is a session border controller that permits SIP connectivity to an IP PSTN service provider and enables enterprise-wide collaboration functions like SIP conferencing with multimedia recording, SIP call center and IVR solutions, policy-based security evaluation of voice calls, and business-to-business telepresence over SIP.
-CUBE is a feature of IOS that can be licensed to run on ASR 1000 Aggregation Services Routers as well as many products within Cisco's ISR G2 router families such as the 4000 Series, 3900 Series, 3800 Series, 2900 Series, 2800 Series, and 1800 Series.
-For details about Progent's consulting services for Cisco CUBE and SIP trunks, see SIP Infrastructure Consulting and Cisco CUBE Integration.
+The Cisco Unified Border Element (CUBE) is a session border controller that permits SIP connectivity to a SIP PSTN carrier and enables outside-the-firewall capabilities such as SIP conferencing with multimedia recording, SIP call center and IVR systems, policy-based security monitoring of voice calls, and B2B telepresence over SIP.
+CUBE is a feature of Cisco IOS software available via license to run on ASR 1000 routers and on many products within Cisco's ISR G2 router lines including the 4000 Series, 3900 Series, 3800 Series, 2900 and 2800 Series, 1800 Series and 881 Series.
+To find out about Progent's consulting support for Cisco Unified Border Element (CUBE) and SIP trunks, visit SIP Infrastructure Solutions and CUBE Integration.

-How Progent's Consultants Can Assist Your Business to Support Cisco Router Products
+How Progent Can Assist Your Business to Support Cisco Router Products

-Progent's CCIE and CCNP Premier consultants can help your business to plan, setup, and maintain a converged business network that can streamline operations, reduce costs, and accelerate the path to profitability.
-By combining Cisco integrated services routers with Cisco Catalyst switches expertise and Aironet wireless integration, Progent can significantly increase the strategic value of your information network.
-Progent offers in-person and off-site help and can provide data center support throughout and select locations nationwide.
+Progent's Cisco Premier engineers can help your business to plan, configure, and maintain an integrated network infrastructure that can streamline processes, reduce expenses, and speed time to productivity.
+By teaming Cisco routers with Cisco Catalyst switches support and Aironet wireless integration, Progent can dramatically increase the strategic value of your information network.
+Progent can provide onsite and remote support and can provide data center support throughout and major locations nationally.

-To ask Progent about consulting support for Cisco products, call 1-800-993-9400 or refer to Contact Progent.
+To contact Progent about professional assistance for Cisco products, call 1-800-993-9400 or see Contact Progent.